The fixation line in the ${\Lambda}$-coalescent: Introduction

-This is a review of the literature: The origin of the fixation line may be traced back to Pfaffelhuber and Wakolbinger \cite{PW06} in the Kingman case $\Lambda(dx)=\delta_0(dx)$.
-For general $\Lambda(dx)$, it appears in Labb\'e \cite{L11} and in \cite{H13}.
-The originality of the present work is to study the fixation line not for itself, but for understanding better the coalescent.
-The coalescent we presented is the $\Lambda$-coalescent, it was introduced independently by Pitman \cite{PI99} and Sagitov \cite{SA99}, and the research area has been surveyed in Berestycki \cite{BE09} and Bertoin \cite{BE06}.
-We find the fixation line useful in studying two random quantities defined in the coalescent: the set of records $\T$ and the number of blocks implied in the last coalescence of the $n$-coalescent.
-The set of records seems not to have been considered in the literature until now.
+This is a review of the literature: the origin of the fixation line may be traced back to Pfaffelhuber and Wakolbinger \cite{PW06} in the Kingman case $\Lambda(dx)=\delta_0(dx)$.
+For general $\Lambda(dx)$, it appeared in Labb\'e \cite{L11} and in \cite{H13}.
+The coalescent we will focus on is the $\Lambda$-coalescent, that was introduced independently and simultaneously by Donnelly and Kurtz \cite{DO99}, Pitman \cite{PI99} and Sagitov \cite{SA99}.
+Lecture notes have been written by Berestycki \cite{BE09} and Bertoin \cite{BE06}, and the research area has been recently surveyed in Gnedin, Iksanov and Marynynch \cite{GIM14}.
+We find the fixation line useful in studying two random quantities defined in the coalescent: the set of records $\mathcal{T}$ and the number of blocks implied in the last coalescence of the $n$-coalescent.
 An integer $n$ is a record when the corresponding external branch in the coalescent tree has depth equal to that of the $n$-coalescent tree.
-In that sense, our contribution may be seen as an atypical view on the intensively studied external branches, see Caliebe et. al. \cite{CN07}, Dhersin and M\"ohle \cite{DM13} and the references therein.
-The numbers of blocks implied in the last coalescence, as well as the closely related hitting probabilities of the block counting processes, are quantities which relate to the coalescent tree near the root.
+In that sense, our analysis of the set of records may be seen as an atypical view on the intensively studied external branches; see Caliebe et al. \cite{CN07}, Dhersin and M\"ohle \cite{DM13} and the references therein.
+The numbers of blocks implied in the last coalescence, as well as the closely related hitting probabilities of the block counting processes, are quantities that relate to the coalescent tree near the root.
 This part of the tree is difficult to grasp from the standard construction of the coalescent.
-Original techniques have been developed in the papers \cite{AD13,AD13+,BBS08,GM05,K12,MO13} to circumvent this difficulty.
-Among these papers, the ones with the closest objectives to ours are Abraham and Delmas \cite{AD13,AD13+} and Goldschmidt and Martin \cite{GM05}, which both use connections to specific class of random trees.
-The article \cite{GM05} and M\"ohle \cite{MO13} are concerned with the Bolthausen-Sznitman coalescent, which is the Beta($2-\alpha,\alpha$)-coalescent for $\alpha =1$, whereas \cite{AD13,AD13+} deal with the Beta($2-\alpha,\alpha$)-coalescent for $\alpha \in (0,1/2]$.
-We propose here a probabilistic approach based on the analysis of the fixation line.
-The main advantage with respect to previous methods is that it may be introduced for general $\Lambda$-coalescent, and conveniently specializes to the class of the Beta($2-\alpha,\alpha$)-coalescent for the whole family of parameters $\alpha \in (0,2)$.
-Short after the prepublication of this paper, M\"ohle extended in \cite{MO13+} the analytic method of \cite{MO13} to the Beta($2-\alpha,\alpha$)-coalescents, and obtained some of the results presented in this paper.
+Original techniques have been developed in the papers \cite{AD13+,AD13,BBS08,GM05,K12,MO13} to circumvent this difficulty.
+Among these papers, the ones with the closest objectives to ours are Abraham and Delmas \mbox{\cite{AD13+,AD13}} and Goldschmidt and Martin \cite{GM05} that both use a connection to a specific class of random trees.
+The papers \cite{GM05,MO13} are concerned with the Bolthausen--Sznitman coalescent, which is the $\Beta(2-\alpha,\alpha)$-coalescent with $\alpha=1$, whereas \cite{AD13+,AD13} deal with the $\Beta(2-\alpha,\alpha)$-coalescent for $\alpha\in(0,1/2]$.
+The approach that we propose allows us to deal with the whole family of parameters $\alpha\in(0,2)$.
+It should be pointed out that the reason that makes it possible to derive the distribution of the number of blocks in the last coalescence of the $\Beta(2-\alpha,\alpha)$-coalescent is a connection that exists between this coalescent and the trees with an $\alpha$-stable branching mechanism, although this connection will not be explicitly mentioned nor used.
+The connection originated in \cite{BI05} and is usually stated in the framework of continuous state branching processes.
+Here, we give a more ``discrete'' account.
+We point out this is yet another connection, with trees that have a $1/(1-\alpha)$-stable branching mechanism for $\alpha\in(0, 1/2]$, that is used by Abraham and Delmas \mbox{\cite{AD13+,AD13}}.
+Short after the preprint for this paper appeared, M\"ohle extended in \cite{MO13+} the analytic method of \cite{MO13} to the $\Beta(2-\alpha,\alpha)$-coalescent, and obtained some of the results presented in this paper.
 We warmly invite the reader to consult this paper as a parallel reference.